-Each individual plant was tallied during census, taking care to distinguish individuals when present in high density, and to discern what constituted an individual among highlybranched stems that had been browsed close to the ground and that might be mistaken for multiple plants.
+Each individual plant was tallied during census, taking care to distinguish individuals when present in high density, and to discern what constituted an individual among highly-branched stems that had been browsed close to the ground and that might be mistaken for multiple plants.
 In large areas of high density, the colony was partitioned into lanes using tape measures to census lane-by-lane.
-This ensured completeness of coverage while avoiding the error of counting any individual plant more than once, an efficient approach for two people.
+This ensured completeness of coverage while avoiding the error of counting any individual plant more than once, an efficient approach whether conducted by one, two or more people.

-Starting in 2013, we started to count flowering Colorado butterfly plants that had died by the time of monitoring.
+Starting in 2013, we started to count flowering COBP that had died by the time of monitoring.
 These plants were partially or fully withered and brown by the time of monitoring.
 They are not included in the census tallies, but noted separately.